grondalf/s76-scheduler-plugin/README.md

 ### Prerequisites
 You must install `system76-scheduler` separately.
 I recommend [this COPR for Fedora and derivatives](https://copr.fedorainfracloud.org/coprs/kylegospo/system76-scheduler/) maintained by Kyle Gospo.

-If you previously used the COPR I maintained ([this one](https://copr.fedorainfracloud.org/coprs/mjakeman/system76-scheduler/)), please **uninstall it and change to the one above** as it will no longer receive updates.

 Ensure that the `com.system76.Scheduler` service is enabled:

 ```